membraneframework/bundlex/README.md

 Bundlex is a multi-platform tool for compiling C code along with elixir projects, for use in NIFs.
 The tool provides also convenient way of loading compiled NIFs in elixir modules.

+This tool is a part of [Membrane Framework](https://membraneframework.org/)

 ## Instalation

 To install, you need to configure Mix project as follows: